 Just follow this simple guide to use any of Supermetrics Data Studio templates:

 - Add Supermetrics Facebook Insights connector from Data Studio Community Connector Gallery.
 You will find more details on how to add it from Optimizing Audience blogpost.

 - Open the template document.
 Click “Make a copy of the file” icon and when you see the “Create new report” pop-up choose your Supermetrics Facebook Insights connector as a new data source.

 - After that click “Create report” and your copy of the file will be populated with the right data automatically.

 This brings us to the end of this article about Facebook Page reporting!
 From the first part you learned what are the different metrics which can be found in Facebook Insights, what do they mean and how they are different from each other.

 Later on the blogpost focused on organizing the relevant metrics in a neat 3-page report, a marketing team could use to answer the relevant questions.
 Also, you read more about Supermetrics Facebook Insights Connector and it’s great superpowers and got 3 free reporting templates, which seamlessly work with this connector.

 Hope you found this article helpful in your Facebook Page stats’ reporting!

 About Anna Shutko

-Anna is the Super Growth Marketer at Supermetrics.
+Anna is a Product Marketing Manager at Supermetrics.
 She is the force behind new product and feature releases, partnerships and reporting template galleries.
 You can find Anna’s LinkedIn profile and connect with her here.